Student Charter

 What does the Faculty Student Council (FSR) do?

 Every faculty has a Faculty Student Council (FSR), which is directly elected by the students of that faculty.
 An FSR consults the relevant faculty’s Executive Board about matters such as its policy on student facilities within the faculty and the manner in which quality assurance is implemented within it.
-This is set out in the USR-FSR Regulations.
+This is set out in the USR/ FSR regulations.

 What does the Faculty Joint Assembly (FGV) do?